tachiyomiorg/website/src/help/guides/settings/reader.md

 Double tap animation speed changes the speed in which the zoom happens when double tapping.

 ## Skip chapters marked read <Badge text="False" type="default-indicator" vertical="middle" />
 This setting allows the chapters marked as read to be skipped during reading.
-To mark a chapter as read, tap the overflow (three-dot) icon and press 'Mark as Read.'
+To mark a chapter as read, tap the <Navigation item="old_overflow"/> and press **Mark as Read**.
 This setting can be useful if a series has multiple scanlation groups and you want to hide one's chapters during reading.

 ## Fullscreen <Badge text="True" type="default-indicator" vertical="middle" />